Here’s a look at the British Open.

-British Open Records (as of 7/2013): Most wins: Harry Vardon has the most British Open wins with six.
-James Braid, JH Taylor, Peter Thomson, and Tom Watson all have five wins.
+Most wins: Harry Vardon has the most British Open wins with six.

 Most appearances: Gary Player has appeared at the British Open 46 times.

-Oldest winner: In 1867, “Old” Tom Morris Sr. became the oldest golfer to win the British Open at 46 years and 99 days old.
+Oldest winner: In 1867, “Old” Tom Morris Sr. became the oldest golfer to win the Open at 46 years and 102 days old.

-Youngest winner: In 1868, his son, “Young” Tom Morris Jr. became the youngest golfer to win the British Open at 17 years and 5 months old.
+Youngest winner: In 1868, his son, “Young” Tom Morris Jr. became the youngest golfer to win the Open at 17 years and five months old.